 Members of the Lake Wononscopomuc Association have been working on development of a lake management plan for the past several years.
 The first step was to commission a study of lake vegetation in 2004 to give us an update on what weeds were in the lake both native and invasive.
 That study by Dr. George Knoecklein gave us three important categories of information.
 The first showed that there is a healthy native weed mass which is necessary for the fish population and to retard the development of algae blooms.
 The second part showed us where the Eurasian water milfoil is growing both for comparison with previous mappings and to indicate where treatment programs might be implemented.
 The third section of the report showed where species are located that are on the Connecticut Bio-diversity Databank list of threatened or endangered species.
 A more in depth survey was commissioned in 2007.

 Divers from the Connecticut D.E.P.
 Fisheries Division have searched the lake over the past several years to determine if the zebra mussel invasion has reached Wononscopomuc.
 So far there has been no sign of zebra mussels in our lake although they have become a serious problem in Twin Lakes.
 Aware that once zebra mussels enter a body of water there is no way known to eliminate them the lake association has undertaken a program in cooperation with the Town Grove staff to monitor all boat launches.
 Boats being launched at the Town Grove are monitored from the opening of fishing season on the 3rd Saturday of April to the end of October.
-Those that appear to have been in other waters within the previous week are directed to use the hot water boat wash provided by the lake association at the State Line Car Wash if they wish to enter our lake.
+Those that appear to have been in other waters within the previous week are not permitted to launch.

 In 2006 the association also commissioned a study of the lake’s trophic conditions and trends by Dr. Nina Caraco of the Institute for Eco-system Studies.
 The purpose was to update other studies that have been done since 1938 and to determine whether the problem of eutrophication is getting worse, better or staying about the same.
 Eutrophication is caused largely by increased inputs of phosphorus and nitrogen.
 It can lead to increased phytoplankton production and declines in water clarity, anoxia in bottom waters, algal blooms and fish kills.
 Her study concluded that Wononscopomuc can be classified as indicating a mestotrophic condition or being in the middle range of lake health.
 In addition she concluded that there has been no decline or little if any improvement in the lake’s trophic condition over the past few decades.